|

-The current crop of major league ballparks have been the site of a combined 73 no-hitters (10 of which were perfect games).
-Listed below, in alphabetical order, is each of the 30 MLB ballparks.
-Only 22 of them (73.3%) have been the site of at least one no-hitter and the oldest, Fenway Park, leads the way with 13.
-For each park, the year it opened is listed and a tabular summary of the no-hitters thrown in it is given, along with a link to a box score from each individual game (when available).
+The current crop of major league ballparks have been the site of a combined 90 no-hitters (10 of which were perfect games).
+Listed below, in alphabetical order, is each of the 30 MLB ballparks; 27 of them (90%) have been the site of at least one no-hitter and the oldest, Fenway Park, leads the way with 14.
+For each park, the year it opened is listed and a tabular summary of the no-hitters thrown in it is given, along with a link to a box score from each individual game.

 Angel Stadium of Anaheim